mantidproject/mantid/Code/Mantid/docs/source/algorithms/RebinByPulseTimes-v1.rst

    Events are rebinned into:  100 bins per histogram X-axis relative start time in seconds:  0.0
-   X-axis relative start time in seconds:  100.0
+   X-axis relative end time in seconds:  100.0

 .. categories::